WassimTenachi/PhySO/README.md

 # About computational performances

-The main performance bottleneck of `physo` is free constant optimization, therefore, performances are almost linearly dependent on the number of free constant optimization steps and on the number of trial expressions per epoch (ie. the batch size).
+The main performance bottleneck of `physo` is free constant optimization, therefore, in non-parallel execution mode, performances are almost linearly dependent on the number of free constant optimization steps and on the number of trial expressions per epoch (ie. the batch size).

 In addition, it should be noted that generating monitoring plots takes ~3s, therefore we suggest making monitoring plots every >10 epochs for low time / epoch cases.

 ## Expected computational performances

-Summary of expected performances with `physo`:
+Summary of expected performances with `physo` (in parallel mode):

 | Time / epoch | Batch size | # free const | free const <br>opti steps | Example                             | Device                                      |
 |--------------|------------|--------------|---------------------------|-------------------------------------|---------------------------------------------|